COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 We conducted research into solutions that we could use:

 **1. Notion** is a commercial website that is user friendly, collaborative and cost-efficient.
-It provides free to use templates, which can be convinent for companies, and provides progress bars and status mode features, allowing efficient tracking of goals.
+It provides free to use templates, which can be convenient for companies, and provides progress bars and status mode features, allowing efficient tracking of goals.
 We plan to take inspiration from this feature and implement the use of progress bars in our final solution.
-But, Notion can be overwhelming to use, due to an abundance of features, particularly ones that won’t be needed for our client, and certain templates that may be suited to our client have a fee.
+However, Notion can be overwhelming to use, due to an abundance of features, particularly ones that won’t be needed for our client, and certain templates that may be suited to our client have a fee.

 **2. Jira** is a project management and issue tracking tool, that is widely used in software development and IT projects.
 It allows the management of various aspects of a project, including task assignment and progress tracking, using different charts for tracking progress.
 However, the cost is relatively high and increases as the number of users grow.
 The interface is also complex, which our solution shouldn’t be.